AzkarProject/websocket-azkar/README.md

 - DO: Implémentation Signaling WebSocket
 	- DO: Bug objet SDP
 	- DO: Bug objet Candidate
-	- TODO: gestion déconnexions (apellant/apellé)
+	- DO: gestion déconnexions (apellant/apellé)
 - DO: Implémentation RemoteStream
 - DO: implémentation RtcDataChannel
 - DO: Websocket gestion des connectés